dexie/dexie-website/cloud/docs/access-control.md

 ## Members

 Realms have members.
 A member connected to a realm will have the realm and all objects connected to it synced locally if the member have accepted the membership.
-Each member has **permissions** to mutate objects connected to the realm.
+Each member can be given **permissions** to mutate objects connected to the realm.
 Zero perissions means readonly access.
 Member can also be given roles.

 ## Roles

 Instead of giving members direct permissions, a member can be given one or many roles that grants certain permissions.
-There are no built-in roles.
 Roles needs to be created and connected to a realm.
 The role has a name and a set of permissions.
+The roles of a member is defined by the `roles` property of the [member](#properties-of-objects-in-members-table).

 ## Reserved property names